Genetics

 To enter the Ph.D. program, students apply to the Molecular Cell Biology, Genetics, and Development (MCGD) track within the interdepartmental graduate program in Biological and Biomedical Sciences (BBS), https://medicine.yale.edu/bbs.

-Special Requirements for the Ph.D.
+Requirements for the Ph.D.
 Degree

-The Ph.D. program in Genetics is designed to provide the student with a broad background in general genetics and the opportunity to conduct original research in a specific area of genetics.
-The student is expected to acquire a broad understanding of genetics, spanning knowledge of at least three basic areas of genetics, which include molecular, cellular, organismal, and population genetics.
+The Ph.D. program in genetics is designed to provide the student with a broad background in general genetics and the opportunity to conduct original research in a specific area of genetics.
+The student is expected to acquire a broad understanding of genetics, spanning knowledge of at least three basic areas of genetics, which include molecular, cellular, organismal genetics and genomics.
 Normally this requirement is accomplished through the satisfactory completion of formal courses, many of which cover more than one of these areas.
-Students are required to pass at least five graduate-level courses that are taken for a grade.
 Advanced graduate study becomes increasingly focused on the successful completion of original research and the preparation of a written dissertation under the direct supervision of a faculty adviser along with the guidance of a thesis committee.

-M.D./Ph.D.
+M.D.-Ph.D.
 Students

-M.D./Ph.D. students affiliate with the Department of Genetics graduate program via a different route than other incoming graduate students in the department, resulting in some modification of the academic requirements for the Ph.D. portion of the M.D./Ph.D. degree.
+M.D.-Ph.D. students affiliate with the Department of Genetics graduate program via a different route than other incoming graduate students in the department, resulting in some modification of the academic requirements for the Ph.D. portion of the M.D.-Ph.D. degree.
 Typically, one or more research rotations are done during the first two years of medical school (in many cases, the first rotation is done during the summer between years one and two).
 No set number of research rotations is required.
-M.D./Ph.D. students officially affiliate with the Department of Genetics after selecting a thesis adviser and consulting with the director of graduate studies (DGS).
-M.D./Ph.D. students interested in Genetics are required to consult with the DGS prior to formal affiliation to determine an appropriate set of courses tailored to the student’s background and interests.
+M.D.-Ph.D. students officially affiliate with the Department of Genetics after selecting a thesis adviser and consulting with the director of graduate studies (DGS).
+M.D.-Ph.D. students interested in Genetics are required to consult with the DGS prior to formal affiliation to determine an appropriate set of courses tailored to the student’s background and interests.

-The courses, rotations, and teaching requirements for M.D./Ph.D. students entering the Genetics graduate program (see below) are modified from the normal requirements for Ph.D. students.
-Besides the modifications in these three requirements, M.D./Ph.D. students in the Department of Genetics are subject to all of the same requirements as the other graduate students in the department.
+The courses, rotations, and teaching requirements for M.D.-Ph.D. students entering the Genetics graduate program (see below) are modified from the normal requirements for Ph.D. students.
+Besides the modifications in these three requirements, M.D.-Ph.D. students in the Department of Genetics are subject to all of the same requirements as the other graduate students in the department.

 Electives: Other courses may be taken in a wide variety of fields relevant to the biological and biomedical sciences.